seanwhs/BootCamps/01-architecture-and-design/System-Architecture/Part1-Architect-Mindset.md

 # Part 1: System Architecture vs. System Design (The Architect's Mindset)

-Before writing a single line of production code, every senior engineer must reconcile two distinct levels of software abstraction: **System Architecture** and **System Design**.
+Before writing a single line of production code, every senior software engineer must reconcile two distinct levels of software abstraction: **System Architecture** and **System Design**.

 Think of building a skyscraper:

 * **System Architecture** is the structural blueprint for the entire building—where the load-bearing columns go, how electricity flows across floors, and how the building interfaces with the city grid.

 * **System Design** is the interior engineering—how a specific room’s wiring is routed, which plumbing fixtures are selected, or how a single door frame is constructed.

 ---